Home Wrongful Death

 Santa Ana Wrongful Death Attorneys

-Helping Surviving Family Members Pursue a Wrongful Death Claim Against an at-Fault Person or Entity
+Helping Surviving Family Members Pursue a Santa Ana Wrongful Death Claim

 In the State of California, wrongful death occurs when a person dies as a result of someone else’s recklessness, carelessness, or negligence.
 The decedent’s survivors – or the personal representative of the decedent’s estate – bring a wrongful death claim in a California civil court and make a claim for damages against the person or entity who caused the accident.